davidmarquis/grails-lesscss/README.markdown

   A word of caution: This is known to cause browser storage capacity problems if you keep the page open for too long.
   Defaults to `true`.

+# Configuration

+You can configure plugin in application's grails-app/conf/Config.groovy:
+    // Enable/disable processing of LESS files during WAR build lessCss.enable = true

+    // Don't process files matching given Ant-glob patterns.
+    // Useful to prevent processing files which are only used by @import from other LESS files. lessCss.ignorePatterns = [ "css/lib/*.*" ]

 # Play nicely with ui-performance

 In order for the plug-in to collaborate with ui-performance, the following elements must be taken